Hebbinkpro/MagicCrates/README.md

 ### Crates

-All crates from the same Crate Type have the exact same content, and when opening a crate of a certain type a random reward will be given to the player.
+All crates from the same Crate Type have the exact same content, and when opening a crate of a certain type, a random reward will be given to the player.

 #### Crate Types

-You can customize or add your own crates in [crate_types.json](#crate_typesjson).
+You can customize or add your own crates in [crate_types.json](#crate-types).

 #### Crate Rewards

-In a crate type, you can specify multiple rewards, but not every reward will behave the same.<br>
+In a crate type, you can specify multiple rewards.
+However, not every reward will behave the same.<br>
 Normal rewards have a static amount of them in the crate which results in a fixed probability of getting the item.<br>
 However, you can also create **Dynamic** rewards.
 The probability and amount of getting these rewards depends on the amount of times the reward has been received by the player or all players.<br>
-Crate rewards have to be added in [crate_types.json](#crate_typesjson), and there you can find more information about creating the rewards.
+Crate rewards have to be added in [crate_types.json](#crate-types), and there you can find more information about creating the rewards.

 ## Config

-- `delay` The delay in ticks before the crate opening animation starts
+- `delay` The delay in ticks before the crate-opening animation starts
 - `prefix`   - The prefix in front of all messages the plugin sends
 - `key-name` - The name format used for all the crate keys
-- `save-data-ticks` - The amount of ticks after which all data (crates and rewarded players) gets stored
+- `save-data-ticks` - The number of ticks after which all data (crates and rewarded players) gets stored

 ### Default values

 ```yml
 delay: 20
 prefix: "§r[§6Magic§cCrates§r]"